ML4BM-Lab/GraphEmb/README.md

 # GraphEmb

 This is the official repository of the paper "Towards a more inductive world for drug repurposing approaches".
+The related arXiv publication can be found [here](https://arxiv.org/abs/2311.12670)

 <p align="center" width="100%">
     <img width="100%" src="https://raw.githubusercontent.com/ubioinformat/GraphEmb/main/imgs/graphical_abstract.png">